ahf/snowflake-notes/Broker.markdown

 ## Introduction

-The Snowflake Broker is responsible for handing out proxies to clients that is requesting them.
-The client will connect using "domain fronted HTTP" and exchanges WebRTC Session Descriptor documents.
+The Snowflake Broker is responsible for handing out proxies to clients that request them.
+The client connects using "domain fronted HTTP" and exchanges WebRTC Session Descriptor documents.
 The WebRTC Session Descriptor documents are small text documents describing how two or more WebRTC peers can reach each other.
 The Snowflake client will then use the Session Descriptor to